 - The commitment of the end-user is some worth proportional to the success of the method.

-- The success of the projects done with this method is tied to high skill level and work experience.
+- The success is tied to high skill level and work experience.

 - This method is time-consuming for any project development team.
 It mandates planning and lots of meeting fixtures.